 United Airlines Overview

-United Airlines is a major legacy carrier in the US, with more than 800 aircraft flying to over 340 destinations on every continent except for Antarctica.
+United Airlines is a major legacy carrier in the US, with more than 900 jets in its mainline fleet.
+Its massive size and impressive destination list, covering over 340 destinations on every continent except for Antarctica, makes it a major player on the world stage.
 So, for travelers looking for the ultimate list of destinations to travel to, United is clearly the bigger of the two airlines and the obvious choice vs. JetBlue.

 Being the biggest in the world isn’t always a surefire road to being the best, but it has its perks.
 For example, United is part of a global alliance, promising a smoother transfer experience and an extensive rewards network.
 It also means airport lounges for premium passengers, numerous aircraft sizes, and premium flight options (domestic first class and international business class).